mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Functions

 - defined with `func` keyword
-- arguments are passed by value
-- to avoid creating copies of structs, arrays, and slices, pass pointers

 ```go
 func myFunctionName(args) return-type {
   ...
 }
 ```

+- arguments are passed by value so copies are made of arrays, slices, and structs
+- to avoid creating copies of structs, arrays, and slices, pass and accept pointers

 - anonymous functions have the same syntax, but omit the name